-New Employment Services Model undertaking the largest reform to employment services since 1998 with the introduction of the New Employment Services Model (NESM).
-The new model is intended to reduce long-term unemployment syment services through a digital platform and investing in quality, tailored services for unemployed Austral lians.
-Key Initiative linkage to EAASR ☐ Creating an enabling environment for open, transparent, and competitive markets. ☐ Boosting business recovery and resilience against future shocks. ☐ Ensuring that all groups in society have equal access to opportunities for more inclusive, sustainable growth, and greater well-being. ☐ Harnessing innovation, new technology, and skills development to boost productivity and digitalization.
-Through the rollout of a digital platform and enhanced digital servicing for job-ready jobseekers, the NESM will encourage greater investment in disadvantaged job seekers, including the long-term unemployed.
-Under the NESM, there will be greater flexibility for jobseekers to meet their mutual obligations.
-Key Initiative linkage to: Core Structural Reforms, Supplementary Structural Reforms, and/or Supporting Policies □ Competition Policy and Law □ Strengthening Economic and Legal Infrastructure □ Ease of Doing Business □ Regulatory Reform □ Public Sector Governance □ Corporate Law and Governance □ Supplementary structural reforms □ Supporting policies The rollout of NESM will ensure greater support for disadvantaged jobseekers, helping them to find employment.
-Activities and Timelines The New Employment Services Trial (NEST) is being undertaken in two regions from 1 July 2019, with the full model expected to be rolled out from 1 July 2022.
-Measures of progress Quantitative: The NESM includes a new provider payment structure, to encourage greater investment in disadvantaged job seekers.
+Key Initiative 3: Workforce Australia Workforce Australia ready are serviced v Government introduced the largest reform to employment services since 1998.
+It is intended to assist individuals find and maintain employment.
+Individuals who are jobica a digital platform, and those who have labour market disadvantage are assisted via a ment service providers.
+Key Initiative Creating an enabling environment for open, transparent, and competitive markets. linkage to EAASR Boosting business recovery and resilience against future shocks.
+EAASK Ensuring that all groups in society have equal access to opportunities for more inclusive, sustainable growth, and greater well-being.
+Harnessing innovation, new technology, and skills development to boost productivity and digitalization.
+The rollout of a digital platform and enhanced digital servicing for job-ready jobseekers means that Workforce Australia will encourage greater investment in disadvantaged job seekers, including the long-term unemployed.
+Under Workforce Australia, there will be greater flexibility for jobseekers to meet their mutual obligations.
+Key Initiative Competition Policy and Law linkage to: Core Strengthening Economic and Legal Infrastructure Structural Ease of Doing Business Reforms, Regulatory Reform Supplementary Public Sector Governance Structural Corporate Law and Governance

+Reforms, and/or Supplementary structural reforms Supporting Supporting policies Policies Workforce Australia will help to ensure greater support for disadvantaged jobseekers, as well as helping them find employment.
+Activities and • An Online Employment Services Trial established the effectiveness of a six-month Timelines internet-based employment service for those job seekers without additional support needs. • The New Employment Services Trial was undertaken in two regions from 1 July 2019, with the full model, known as Workforce Australia commencing from 4 July 2022.
+A House of Representatives Select Committee on Workforce Australia is considering the effectiveness and appropriateness of Workforce Australia and will report in 2023.
+Measures of Quantitative: Workforce Australia includes a new provider payment structure, to progress encourage greater investment in disadvantaged job seekers.
 Providers will attract progress fees and bonus payments for achieving employment outcomes for long-term unemployed jobseekers - this will be a critical measure of success.
-The Department of Education, Skills and Employment manage data related to employment outcomes.
-APEC cross-fora alignment n/a
+The Department of Employment and Workplace Relations manage data related to employment outcomes.
+Outcome and evaluation reports are published on the Department's website .
+ADEC APEC cross-fora n/a alignment